 Academic Learning Center

 The Academic Learning Center's Mission is to provide academic support to Marist students, both undergraduate and graduate, and to support faculty in their work with students.
-This is accomplished through our courses, tutoring programs, and academic counseling.
+This is accomplished through our courses, tutoring programs, proofreading services and academic counseling.
 The overall goal of these activities is the success and retention of our students and to develop the intellect, character, and skills required for enlightened, ethical, and productive lives in the global community of the 21st century.

 Programs and Services